Bill Cosby Barked Like A Dog In Court Before Being Found Guilty

-Bill Cosby has officially been found guilty of sexual assault, but before the verdict came down the comedian caused a strange moment in the courtroom when he stood up and began barking like a dog.
+Bill Cosby has officially been found guilty of sexual assault, but before the verdict came down, the comedian caused a strange moment in the courtroom when he stood up and began barking like a dog.

 According to a report by Vulture, the judge in the Bill Cosby sexual assault trial revealed that the jurors, who were in day two of deliberations, would get the chance to visit and play with an emotional therapy dog on Thursday.